About the Holiday

 Zonderkidz, 2020 | ISBN 978-0310767527

-Discover more about Tara Knudson and her books on her website.
+Discover more about Tara Knudson and her books as well as printable coloring pages on her website.

 National Children’s Craft Day Activity

 Chicks are so cute and fluffy—you just wish you could have one of your very own!
 Now you can!
 Hatch your own chick with this craft.

 - Orange paper

 - Black paper

 - Egg shell

 - Crack an egg and save the two halves